spinnaker/spinnaker.github.io/reference/providers/kubernetes-v2/index.md

   the resource in place, rather than redeploying, can have unexpected results and can delete history.
 Regardless, whatever the policy is, it can be overriden during a deploy manifest stage.

+  This policy can be overriden per-manifest using the `strategy.spinnaker.io/versioned` annotation [described here](#strategy).

 * __Stability__